EFulmer/blog/content/python-oop-property.md

 Date: 2017-07-25
 Category: Programming

 Coming from Java, one of the things that initially confused me about Python was the lack of private attributes, getters, and setters.
 How were you supposed to control access to your objects' inner workings?
 Even if you don't come from a language with private member variables, you might still ask the same question about hiding your objects' inner machinery from other programmers.

 Obviously, Python's design philosophy is vastly different than Java's.
-While information hiding isn't really supported (though there are easily available language mechanisms that *discourage* other programmers from touching object attributes), you _can_ create getters and setters for attributes.
+While information hiding isn't really supported, you _can_ create getters and setters for attributes.

-You turn an attribute from an ordinary Python object into one treated as a special class attribute, with unique getter, setter, and deleter behavior by creating a `property` object.
+You turn an attribute from an ordinary Python object into one treated as a special class attribute, with unique getter, setter, and deleter behavior, by creating a `property` object.

 From the documentation: